7 Common Symptoms of a Bad Alternator

 Check alternator voltage

-Modern vehicles will turn on the battery warning if the battery voltage is low.
+Modern vehicles will turn on the battery warning if the voltage is low.
 This can be common at a startup, especially during winter or if the secondary battery is not fully charged (when applicable).

 One of the first recommendations is to check the battery voltage.
 With the engine off, the battery voltage should have a minimum voltage of 12.2 volts and a maximum voltage of 12.6 volts.
-However, the battery voltage can stay above 12.6 due to surface charge if your vehicle was recently running.
-To remove the surface charge, turn on the headlights for a good 30 seconds, then turn it off.
+However, if your vehicle has recently been running, the battery voltage can stay above 12.6 due to surface charge.
+To remove the surface charge, turn on the headlights for 30 seconds, then turn it off.
+Recheck the battery voltage; if the battery voltage is good, then move on to the next step.

 The alternator is responsible for charging the battery and bringing it up to 100% charge.
 Use a multimeter and set it to voltage.